oracle/fmw-kubernetes/docs-source/content/wcsites-domains/installguide/prepare-your-environment/_index.md

 Build Oracle WebCenter Sites 12.2.1.4 Image by following steps from this [document](https://oracle.github.io/fmw-kubernetes/wcsites-domains/create-or-update-image/#create-an-image).

+Alternatively, the Oracle WebCenter Sites Image with latest bundle patch can be obtained from My Oracle Support (MOS).

+1. Download patch [32847300](https://support.oracle.com/epmos/faces/ui/patch/PatchDetail.jspx?patchId=32847300) from My Oracle Support (MOS).

+1. Unzip the downloaded zip file.

+	For example:
+    ```bash
+    $ unzip  p32847300_122140_Linux-x86-64.zip
+    ```

+1. Load the image archive using the `docker load` command.

+	For example:
+    ```bash
+    $ docker load < wcsites-20210422.tar.gz
+    ```

+> Note: The default Oracle WebCenter Sites image name used for Oracle WebCenter Sites domains deployment is `oracle/wcsites:12.2.1.4-21.1.1`.
+The image obtained must be tagged as `oracle/wcsites:12.2.1.4-21.1.1` using the `docker tag` command.
+If you want to use a different name for the image, make sure to update the new image tag name in the `create-domain-inputs.yaml` file and also in other instances where the `oracle/wcsites:12.2.1.4-21.1.1` image name is used.

 #### Pull Other Dependent Images

 Dependent images include WebLogic Kubernetes Operator, and Traefik.
 Pull these images and add them to your local registry: